GoogleCloudPlatform/esp-v2/README.md

 ## Disclaimer

-ESPv2 is currently in Beta for both sidecar and reverse proxy deployment modes.
+ESPv2 is currently GA for both sidecar and reverse proxy deployment modes.